vdmitriyev/vdmitriyev.github.io/src-md-blog/content/research/article3-articles-for-PhD-students.md

 * [So You Want to do a PhD? – Your Survival Guide (Part II)](http://aspiringprofessionalshub.com/2015/08/03/so-you-want-to-do-a-phd-your-survival-guide-part-ii/)
     - This article contains description of concrete problems faced during and after PhD and offers solutions to them

-Additional collection no "daily staff" of PhD students:
+Additional collection no "daily business" of any PhD student:

 * [Getting published: What distinguishes a good manuscript from a bad one?](https://www.elsevier.com/connect/get-published-what-distinguishes-a-good-manuscript-from-a-bad-one)
     - One page visualization with clearly stayed p